 Skip to main content

 The majority of churches get mired in the dilemma of how to build a youth group.
 It can be difficult to build a youth ministry from scratch, but with a bit of adjusting and clearly defined goals, it can be done!
+It's an important part of our efforts to fulfill the Great Commission.
 With some guidance, every church can have an opportunity to invest in a thriving youth ministry.

 While there are church leaders who have invested in student ministry over and over again by building a variety of youth groups, most youth ministers don’t have the experience of decades of ministry to guide them.
 This does not make any church leader lesser, though, it just means you need to seek out some guidance from those who have gone before you.